 Luckily, this is nothing new to our Houston area fibroid experts.
 We want to help you find out what causes pelvic pain for you, so we meet you on Facebook and Pinterest to share medical answers alongside other women’s fibroid journey stories.

-Recently, we’ve also come across this helpful suggestion.
+Recently, we've also come across this helpful suggestion.
 While you search for the cause of your pain, you certainly want to find relief.
 And, this 2020 survey found that 42% of women found effective pelvic and period pain relief by masturbating.
 In fact, 62% of the women surveyed experienced at least some form of pain relief by masturbating regularly throughout the month, not just during their periods.
+Some women also report that practicing yoga for period pain can be effective in relieving menstrual symptoms.

 Now, that’s just one option for finding pelvic pain relief.
 But we know you’ll still have questions, so we always invite you into the office—or onto our Telehealth platform—for a comprehensive consultation.